shotover/shotover-proxy/docs/transforms/transforms.md

 - Protect
   # A mapping of keyspaces, tables and columns to encrypt.
   keyspace_table_columns
-  # A KeyManagerConfig that configures the protect Transform with how to look up keys.
+  # A KeyManagerConfig that configures the protect transform with how to look up keys.
   key_manager
 ```